linuxhenhao/ly/README.md

 ![ly screenshot](https://cloud.githubusercontent.com/assets/5473047/26368771/ef4aa91a-3ff2-11e7-8f3e-1b3e3ea67e49.png "ly on st")

 ### Ly debian fork
 Thanks for cylgom's work!
-To make ly work for debian, I did some small changed to the code:
+To make ly work for debian, I did some small changes to the code:
 1. make `launch_xorg` always using `xinit` to start the x session
 Because lots of work have been done by debian to fit the daily use of regular xsessions, such as gnome, i3wm, awesome, kde.
 Start xsessions using xinit will call all these scripts in /etc/X11/Xsession.d/.
 We have no necessity to do it by hands.
-2. create a mkdeb.sh to compile and package a deb for use.
+2. create a mkdeb.sh to compile and package a deb for us.
 3. some lib path fix for debian

+---

 This is a lightweight login/display manager for linux made with ncurses.
 It is based on linux-pam and systemd and was developped in good old C99.